Nyloth9/moon-toast/README.md

-  onIdle="my-idle-animation" // class that will be applied to the toast container when idle onExit="my-exit-animation" // class that will be applied to the toast container on exit enterDuration={500} // entrance duration; should be the same as the duration of the entrance animation exitDuration={500} // entrance duration; should be the same as the duration of the entrance animation pauseOnHover={true} // pause the toast timer when hovering over it progressBar={{
+  onIdle="my-idle-animation" // class that will be applied to the toast container when idle onExit="my-exit-animation" // class that will be applied to the toast container on exit enterDuration={500} // entrance duration; should be the same as the duration of the entrance animation exitDuration={500} // entrance duration; should be the same as the duration of the exit animation pauseOnHover={true} // pause the toast timer when hovering over it progressBar={{
    showDefault: true, // show the default progress bar